Joaquín Larrivey

 Joaquín Oscar Larrivey (/es/; born 20 August 1984) is an Argentine professional footballer who plays as a centre forward for Chilean club Deportes Concepción.

 He is nicknamed el Bati, for his physical resemblance to former footballer Gabriel Batistuta.
 Larrivey also holds a European Union passport as a second nationality.

 Biography

-Larrivey began his career in Argentina with Huracán and quickly became an important player for the side.
+Larrivey was born on 20 August 1984 in Gualeguay, Argentina.
+He began his career in Argentina with Huracán and quickly became an important player for the side.
 Larrivey was signed by Italian Serie A side Cagliari in June 2007 on a 4-year contract.
 On 12 February 2009 Vélez Sársfield of Argentine Primera División signed him on loan until the end of the season.
 He started successfully at Vélez scoring in his debut game against Tigre.
 He also scored against Godoy Cruz and Rosario Central.
 However, after this last one (which was in the 7th game of the Clausura tournament) he was held scoreless.
 On 1 July 2009, Larrivey returned to Cagliari.
 On 5 August 2010, he was loaned to Club Atlético Colón.